Whether you want to lose weight or gain it, a diet with an adequate amount of protein is key.

 However, both of these studies had limitations.
 It’s not clear in both studies whether the increase in total daily protein intake or the protein intake specifically before bed resulted in muscle gains.

-However, the overall body of research on protein intake and muscle growth has led the International Society of Sports Nutrition to take the stance that “casein protein (~ 30-40 g) prior to sleep can acutely increase MPS [muscle protein synthesis] and metabolic rate throughout the night.”
+However, the overall body of research on protein intake and muscle growth has led the to take the stance that “casein protein (~ 30-40 g) prior to sleep can acutely increase MPS [muscle protein synthesis] and metabolic rate throughout the night.”
 They recommend nighttime protein intake for athletes who train in the early morning without eating, or in the evening after dinner.

-And in a different 2015 study comparing carbohydrate snacks verses protein snacks before sleep, the protein group had improved metabolism.
+And in a different comparing carbohydrate snacks verses protein snacks before sleep, the protein group had improved metabolism.

 A 2011 study explored the loss of muscle mass with age.
 Sixteen “healthy elderly men” participated in the study.
 Eight ingested casein, a slow-digesting protein, before bed.
 The other half had a placebo.
 Those who consumed casein protein showed a more positive overnight whole-body protein balance.
 This means that dietary protein before sleep promoted muscle growth, even in older and less active people.